pfackeldey/acat2025/poster.typ

 #clue(
   accent-color: princeton-orange,
-  title: "Additional information and tips",
+  title: "Additional Information and Tips",
   icon: emoji.clip,
 )[
     Checkout the new features and improvements in the Awkward Array world! \
     \
-    If you're already a coffea user: `coffea v2025.7` (July) release (and newer) includes all of these improvements. \
+    If you're already a coffea user: `coffea v2025.7` (July, CalVer) release (and newer) includes all of these improvements. \
     \
     Stay up-to-date and join us on the IRIS-HEP Slack workspace at #link("iris-hep.slack.com")[iris-hep.slack.com].
 ]